slevano1/Node.js-MySQL/README.md

 Confirmations to continue buying -- shows the app calculating different quantities and updating the inventory.
 Inventory updates once the 'continue shopping' prompt is answered yes or no.

-One scenario where quantity desired exceeds available inventory.
+One scenario where quantity selected exceeds available inventory.
 ---------------------------------------------------------------------------
 Item is in stock...
 *Prompts the user to select an item, then quantity.